-The San Francisco Mayor’s Office of Housing and Community Development (MOHCD) offers programs to assist financially stressed, income qualified San Francisco homeowners preserve their homes with low or no interest loans and grants for home repairs and one time financial hardships.
+The San Francisco Mayor’s Office of Housing and Community Development (MOHCD) offers programs to help financially stressed, income eligible San Francisco homeowners preserve their homes with low or no interest loans and grants for home repairs and one time financial hardships.

 Post Purchase Services for MOHCD Homeowners

-Current homeowners who have bought their home utilizing a MOHCD first time homebuyer program have additional requirements to follow when living in their home and when refinancing, repairing, or selling their home.
-We also have a quarterly newsletter for current MOHCD program homeowners.
+Current homeowners who have bought their home utilizing a MOHCD first time homebuyer program are required to follow certain steps to document owner occupancy and when refinancing, repairing, or selling their home.
+MOHCD has a quarterly newsletter for current program owners that provides valuable information about workshops tailored for MOHCD homeowners.

 San Francisco Homeownership Preservation Programs

-MOHCD offers a wide variety of low and no interest loans available to low and moderate income homeowners for repairs and one time financial hardship.
+MOHCD offers a variety of no monthly payment loans to assist homeowners with repairs and one time financial hardship such as an HOA Special Assessment.
 Please click on each specific program below for more information.

 For MOHCD program owners